-H. CAPITAL ASSETS
+I. CAPITAL ASSETS

-Capital assets, which include a building and furniture and equipment, are capitalized at historical cost, where the actual cost is known; or estimated fair market value of the asset on the date the asset is turned over to the Sheriff by the courts.
-Capital assets provided by another parish Sheriff through a grant and capital assets turned over to the Sheriff by the courts as a result of drug seizures are recorded as capital assets.
+Capital assets, which include a building and furniture and equipment, are capitalized at historical cost, where the actual cost is known.
 Capital assets provided by the parish police jury through grants are recorded as capital assets at actual cost.
 The capital assets are depreciated over their estimated useful lives.
 The Sheriff considers assets with an initial individual cost of more than \$100 and an estimated useful life of 2 years or more as a capital asset.